openrails/openrails/CONTRIBUTING.md

 ### Road-map cards

 We highly recommend that a [forum thread is created](http://www.elvastower.com/forums/index.php?/forum/256-developing-features/) with each feature request, so that the community may discuss it and flag up any potential issues.
-We typically won't approve a feature request until it has had a week for discussion, and there are no unresolved objections.
+We typically allow at least a week for discussion and identification of any issues.

 A member of [our management team](https://launchpad.net/~orsupervisors/+members) will read the request and follow the forum discussion being had by the community, classify it by type (using labels), and place it into an appropriate list in Trello.
-It the rare event that we do not agree with the feature being added to Open Rails, it will be placed in the "Not planned at this time" list and a comment added explaining why.
+In the rare event that we do not agree with the feature being added to Open Rails, it will be placed in the "Not planned at this time" list and a comment added explaining why.

 ### Blueprints

 We highly recommend that a [forum thread is created](http://www.elvastower.com/forums/index.php?/forum/256-developing-features/) with each feature request, so that the community may discuss it and flag up any potential issues.
-We typically won't approve a feature request until it has had a week for discussion, and there are no unresolved objections.
+We typically allow at least a week for discussion and identification of any issues.

 A member of [our management team](https://launchpad.net/~orsupervisors/+members) will read the request and follow the forum discussion being had by the community, and approve its direction if appropriate.